 Intercontinental Air Travel: To Hoi An

-Our second city we visited was Hoi An.
+The second city we visited was Hoi An.
 This was on the coast and further south, so we had to fly.
 Although I can transfer easily I can’t walk.
 I always need an aisle chair to get on and off a plane.
 It was obvious that the local airports were not used to individuals in wheelchairs traveling.
 They did have a lift to and from the plane, but I had to sit in the back row and transfer by myself.
 They also didn’t seem to have an aisle chair.
 They didn’t seem to understand why I could walk short distances.
-On the budget airlines, flight attendants didn’t know hardly any English.
+On budget airlines, flight attendants didn’t know hardly any English.

 We arrived safely and took a taxi to the hotel.
 I recommend staying downtown Hoi An because it is along a river.
 Many streets are closed to cars and traffic, making it a nice walking city.
 Limited accessible entrances, but plenty to see on the streets without always going inside.